AstraBert/SenTrEv/README.md

 Contributions are always welcome!

 Find contribution guidelines at [CONTRIBUTING.md](https://github.com/AstraBert/SenTrEv/tree/main/CONTRIBUTING.md)

 ### License, Citation and Funding

 This project is open-source and is provided under an [MIT License](https://github.com/AstraBert/SenTrEv/tree/main/LICENSE).

 If you used `SenTrEv` to evaluate your retrieval models, please consider citing it:

 > _Bertelli, A. C. (2024).
-SenTrEv - Simple customizable evaluation for text retrieval performance of Sentence Transformers embedders on PDFs (v0.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.14212650_
+Evaluation of the performance of three Sentence Transformers text embedders - a case study for SenTrEv (v0.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.14503887_

 If you found it useful, please consider [funding it](https://github.com/sponsors/AstraBert) .